branxz07/branxz07/README.md

   * Tools and Frameworks: Docker, Git, Oracle VM virtual machine
   * Operating Systems: Linux (Kali environment), Windows
   * Cybersecurity: Network Security and protocols, Vulnerability Assessment, Penetration Testing knowledge.
+## 🌱  I’m Currently Learning . . .
+I am now learning about Assets, Threats, and Vulnerabilities, during my Google course in Cybersecurity, while also learning a bit of Python automation and scripting for DevOps.
+This semester I learned about Network Protocls, TCP and UDP servers.
 <!--
 **branxz07/branxz07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.